puppetlabs/puppetdb/documentation/api/query/v4/packages.markdown

 ## Paging

-This query endpoint supports paged results via the common PuppetDB paging URL parameters.
+These query endpoints support paged results via the common PuppetDB paging URL parameters.
 For more information, please see the documentation on [paging][paging].